 Railway links in Perak in the early 1900s.
 Kota Bahru station is shown on the lower right side.

 (Ref: Adapted from www.Malayarailway.com map)

 Local Chinese mines (such as Toh Allang Chinese Tin Company Ltd and Kwong Yik Tin Mine) found themselves surrounded by an influx of internationally funded companies, among them including; Tanjung Tin Dredging, Malayan Tin Dredging, Kramat Tin Dredging, Southern Tronoh Tin Dredging Ltd. and Lower Perak Tin Dredging Ltd. and Southern Malayan Tin Dredging Ltd (SMTD).
 Apart from commanding large capital and successful application of dredges, many of these foreign companies were also connected with each other through interlocking directorship and formation of conglomerates, further strengthening their hold of the local mining industry.
-The capacity of these entities were so large that ore production output had to be restricted in 1929 to avoid worldwide oversupply of tin.
+The capacity of these entities was so large that ore production output had to be restricted in 1929 to avoid a worldwide oversupply of tin.

 Gantry crane (midground) and eating/rest area for staff (background).

 Centrifugal pump pipes and valves on the primary deck level.
 TT5's footbridge can be seen in the background.

 SMTD was the first owner of the TT5.
 As indicated by its prefix "Dredge No. 5", TT5 was one of five dredges operated by the company in Lembah Kinta.
 These dredges worked on 3,661 hectares of land eastwards of Tanjung Tualang and Batu Gajah.
 Beginning its operation in 1938, TT5 started with minefields in Teja (near Gopeng) and slowly made its way to Tanjung Tualang.